takipi/bamboo-overops-plugin/README.md

 #### Create a Report Link

 If checked a link will be generated and displayed.
-The Quality Report can then be viewed by click the generated link.
+The Quality Report can then be viewed by clicking the generated link.
 Note: If checked the Mark Unstable option is ignored.

 #### Show All Events